AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_2/Unit4.md

   - Write for loops.

-`For` loops can provide a more solid foundation when using a loop within your program.
-While I have not determined an instance where a  `for` loop is better suited than a `while` loop, I do know that `for` loops seem to be more common based on the readability of the code (personal opinion).
+`For` and `while` loops can do about the same thing.
+From my personal experience, I prefer `for` loops because it seems to provide a more solid foundation when using a loop within your program.
+The main difference between `for` and `while` loops is that a `for` loop is *finite*.
+If you look at the modifier of a `for` loop, you will know how many loops will be executed.
+With a `while` loop, it can be *infinite*.
 There are four components that make up a `for` loop:
 	- Keyword
 	- initialization
 	- Boolean expression